WagnerLabUCSF/dew-scTools-bash/README.md

 # InDropsV3-FASTQ-Conversion
-Command line tool for converting legacy inDrops FASTQ's (V1/V2) into V3-compatible format
+Bash script for converting legacy inDrops FASTQ's (V1/V2) into a V3-compatible format

 # Description:
 This shell script will convert a metadata FASTQ file from legacy inDrops libraries (V1 or V2) into two V3-compatible FASTQ files.